 It is understood that Aboriginal and Torres Strait Islander remains are currently held in many overseas collections, most being held in the United Kingdom, Germany, France, Poland, Austria and the United States of America.
-The Office for the Arts (OFTA) has established relationships with these countries and is developing relationships with a number of other European countries in order to progress the repatriation of Indigenous ancestral remains.
+The Ministry for the Arts has established relationships with these countries and is developing relationships with a number of other European countries in order to progress the repatriation of Indigenous ancestral remains.

 Within Australia, the Indigenous Repatriation Program aims to return Aboriginal and Torres Strait Islander ancestral remains and secret sacred objects held in major Australian museums to their communities of origin.
 The Australian Government, state and Northern Territory governments and the museum sector work collaboratively on repatriation issues that relate to Australian collections of remains and objects.

 The eight museums eligible to receive funding to undertake domestic repatriation activities are:

 - Australian Museum

 - Museum and Art Gallery of the Northern Territory

 - Western Australian Museum.